skyhop/Aprs/README.md

 # AprsClient

-The AprsClient project contains everything to get started with APRS messages.
+The Aprs project contains everything to get started to parse APRS messages.
 This project is focused on working with APRS messages from Open Glider Net (known as OGN flavoured APRS).

 This project has been kickstarted by the code found on [aprs.codeplex.com](aprs.codeplex.com).
 The following edits have been made: